 New Colombo Plan Scholarships

-The New Colombo Plan Scholarship Program involves a highly competitive student application process where Monash University selects up to 10 students who will be nominated to the Department of Foreign Affairs and Trade (DFAT) for their consideration.
-The 2023 scholarship program provides up to 120 prestigious scholarships in Australia, to support high-achieving students to undertake a semester (or year-long) exchange or study abroad program at a higher education institution commencing on or between 1 January 2023 and 15 December 2023.
+The New Colombo Plan (NCP) Scholarship Program involves a highly competitive student application process where Monash University selects up to 15 students who will be nominated to the Department of Foreign Affairs and Trade (DFAT) for their consideration.
+The 2024 scholarship program provides prestigious scholarships in Australia, to support high-achieving students to undertake a semester (or year-long) exchange or study abroad program at a higher education institution commencing on or between 1 January 2024 and 15 December 2024.

 The NCP, launched in 2014, aims to lift knowledge in Australia of the Indo-Pacific by supporting Australian undergraduates to study and undertake internships in the region.
 The strategic objective of the NCP is to strengthen Australia’s regional standing by building a diverse cohort of Australian alumni with deeper Indo-Pacific knowledge, capability and connections.
 The intended outcomes of the NCP are: